 When the elite graduate, or those with daring-do and something to prove from community-college-nowheresville, they can move to the triangle of their choice.
 Have a startup idea?
 Move to the innovation triangle.

 Did you get a job at Amazon?
 Get placed in the logistics triangle.

 Is your dream to cure cancer?
 Then the biotech triangle will take care of your every need.

 Further development between Boston University and Northeastern is also going strong.

 Here’s a map showing more triangles.
 What the heck!

-Creative, hardworking and ambitious future elites don’t want 12 months of nice, mostly the same, weather.
+Creative, hardworking and ambitious future elites don’t want 12 months of nice, but unchallenging weather.
 They want seasons.
 They thrive in winter hardships and summer heat.